Selling a House for a Job Relocation: Tips, Tools, and Taxes

 First, what’s your home worth?

 Relocating for a job can mean moving sooner than intended.
-If you purchased the home recently, such as a year or two ago, it’s possible you haven’t built up much equity yet.
-(Home equity is a homeowner’s financial stake in their property that they own free of their mortgage loan obligation.)
+If you purchased the home recently, such as a year or two ago, you probably haven’t built up much equity yet.
+Home equity is a homeowner’s financial stake in their property that they own free of their mortgage loan obligation.

-When you sell, you’ll need to ensure that the value of your home will cover your outstanding mortgage balance in addition to selling expenses amounting to around 6%-10%.
-Otherwise, it’s possible that you would need to pay money at closing to settle up.
+When you sell, ensure that the value of your home will cover your outstanding mortgage balance in addition to selling expenses amounting to around 6%–10% of the home’s sale price.
+Otherwise, you may need to pay money at closing to settle up.

 To get an idea of your financial situation and an estimate of home equity, consider plugging your address into a free online tool such as HomeLight’s Home Value Estimator.

-Although it’s not a substitute for a home appraisal or an agent’s comparative market analysis (CMA), it can be a helpful starting point in a quest to determine how much equity you have.
+Although it’s not a substitute for a home appraisal or an agent’s comparative market analysis (CMA), it can be a helpful starting point in determining how much equity you have.

-From there, you can input your estimated home value into our Net Proceeds Calculator to estimate the cost of selling your home and the proceeds you could earn from the sale.
+From there, you can input your estimated home value into our Net Proceeds Calculator to calculate the cost of selling your home and the proceeds you could earn from the sale.

 What’s included in your relocation package?

 While your home’s value plays a role in your asking price, so might your moving expenses.
-A full-service long-distance move of 100 miles or more can cost from $2,000 to $7,500, depending on the size of your home and the moving company, according to Move.org.
+According to Angi, the average cost of moving cross-country is approximately $4,600, with prices varying between $2,400 and $6,900.
+The total cost depends on factors such as the size of the home and the distance traveled.

 Will you pay capital gains if you move for a job?